meltyourface/blank/posts/Orifice/Ritual-of-Orifice-Geometry-Empowering-Intention-with-Cosmic-Alignments/index.md

 ## Title: The Ritual of the Orifice Geometric Convergence

-Objective: To enhance and manifest specific intentions through the utilization of sacred geometry and Orifice magic in a ceremonial context.
+**Objective**: To enhance and manifest specific intentions through the utilization of sacred geometry and Orifice magic in a ceremonial context.

-Materials:
+**Materials**:
 1. Chalk or sand for drawing the geometric patterns on the ground
 2. Candles corresponding to the elements and planets
 3. Incense for invocation